Isle of man fun facts

 8. The Isle of Man is a UNESCO Biosphere region

 Not only is the Isle of Man a UNESCO Biosphere region, but it’s is the only entire nation in the world to have been awarded that title.
-Pretty impressive, huh?
+It means that UNESCO recognises the Isle of Man as a place where nature and people co-exist harmoniously.

 There are several safeguards in place to ensure that not only the culture and economy are protected, but the environment and wildlife as well.